nautobot/nautobot/docs/additional-features/graphql.md

 # GraphQL

-NetBox supports a Read-Only GraphQL interface that can be used to query most information present in the database.
+Nautobot supports a Read-Only GraphQL interface that can be used to query most information present in the database.
 The GraphQL interface is available at the endpoint `graphql/` for a human to explore and GraphQL can be queried as an API via the endpoint `api/graphql/`.
 Currently the support for GraphQL is limited to `query`, other operation type like `mutations` and `subscriptions` are not supported.
 Additionally, GraphQL variables are supported.

 The GraphQL implementation is leveraging the `graphene-django` library and supports the [standard GraphQL language](https://graphql.org/learn/queries/).